Carolina Herrera: Personal life

 In 1968, in Caracas, she married Reinaldo Herrera Guevara (1933-2025), who had inherited the Spanish title The 5th Marquis of Torre Casa in 1962 upon his father's death.
 Reinaldo was the host of Buenos Días, a Venezuelan morning-television news program.
-By marriage, Carolina held the title The Marquise consort of Torre Casa, until it was retracted in 1992, as Reinaldo had no sons.
+By marriage, Carolina held the title The Marquise consort of Torre Casa, until it was retracted in 1992, as an official statement from the Spanish court stated that another claimant had been located.
 Her husband is a special-projects editor for Vanity Fair magazine.
 Together, they have two daughters, and six grandchildren, including: